ibm-cloud-docs/netezza/authentication/saml_authentication.md

 1. [Log in to the web console](/docs/netezza?topic=netezza-getstarted-console) as an `admin` user.
 1. Go to the **Query editor**.
-1. Register a SAML external authentication system.
+1. Register a `SAML` external authentication system.

     ```sql
     REGISTER EXTERNAL AUTHENTICATION SYSTEM 'SAML'
     ```
     {: codeblock}

-1. Create a user or users with the external authentication method set to SAML as described in [Creating users](/docs/netezza?topic=netezza-users-groups#create-users).
+1. Create a user or users with the external authentication method set to `SAML` as described in [Creating users](/docs/netezza?topic=netezza-users-groups#create-users).
-1. Verify whether the user was created successfully.
+1. Verify whether the user is created successfully.

    1. Go to **Users and groups > Users**.
    1. Locate the user.